nadz1234/shopping/README.md

 3. You will also have the flexiblity to edit quantity , remove and also mark off as you buy them
 4. You can also email your desired list to a friend.

+ I have used interesting technologies such as expo, Mobx, axios, react query and async storage to easily fetch and cache your data , and allows room for scalability.

 Screenshots below :

 Home Page :